 If you would like more information, see our FAQs here, or would like to speak in person to a representative of Northern Cross please go to our Contact page.
 If you are interested in walking with us next Easter and would like to sign up please go to our Registration page.

-St Cuthbert's Leg - this group has been merged into Haddington Leg for 2013, but you can still book a place on another Leg, click here for details
+Melrose Leg - this route has been mothballed for the moment (see notes below) but you can still book a place on another Leg, click here for details

 From Melrose to Holy Island through the Scottish borders

-St Cuthbert's Leg starts in Melrose on the Saturday before Palm Sunday, following St Cuthbert's Way for approximately 70 miles as it winds through the Scottish borders.
+Melrose Leg starts in Melrose on the Saturday before Palm Sunday, partly following St Cuthbert's Way as well as other routes, for slightly under 70 miles through the Scottish borders.
 We walk mainly off road carrying the cross for about ten miles a day.
 The shorter distance helps the slower walker but make no mistake, it sometimes seems that it's all uphill.
-This is a walking retreat with more emphasis on prayer, meditation and song, better suited to adults wishing to pursue a pilgrimage away from the hustle and bustle of everyday life.
+This is a walking experience of friendship, challenge, song, prayer, and some meditation, giving a break away from the hustle and bustle of everyday life.

-We start at Melrose where Cuthbert entered his novitiate in 651AD.
-Through the town past the Abbey, down a little path between two houses (It's not really somebody's back garden) on to the slopes of the Eildon hills and then the uphill starts.
-Thank goodness it's only ten miles.
+Melrose is where St Cuthbert entered his novitiate in 651AD.
+We go through the town past the Abbey, down a little path between two houses (It's not really somebody's back garden) on to the slopes of the Eildon hills and then the uphill starts.
+Thank goodness it's only nine miles.
 Take heart it's all downhill for the second half of the first day, before reaching Maxton and our first nights stop.